Revisiting A&P Learning Outcomes

 This podcast is sponsored by the

 The easiest way to keep up with new episodes is with the free mobile app:

-Click here to be notified by email when new episodes become available (make sure The A&P Professor option is checked).
+Click here to be notified by blog post when new episodes become available (make sure The A&P Professor option is checked).

 Record your question or share an idea and I may use it in a future podcast!

 Toll-free: 1·833·LION·DEN (1·833·546·6336)